felipeflfranca/felipeflfranca/README.md

-👋 Hi, I'm a Full Stack developer specializing in web projects, with experience in Node.js, TypeScript, React.js, Next.js, React Native, Git, MySQL, PostgreSQL and other technologies.
+👋 Hi, I'm a Full Stack Developer with expertise in web and mobile development, specializing in Node.js, TypeScript, React.js, Next.js, React Native, and database technologies like MySQL and PostgreSQL.

-I have a passion for transforming ideas into digital solutions.
+With a strong foundation in scalable architectures, API integrations, and cloud-based solutions, I thrive on solving complex challenges and building high-performance applications.

+🚀 Passionate about transforming ideas into efficient, secure, and innovative digital solutions, I enjoy leading technical teams, optimizing system performance, and creating impactful user experiences.